voyager2005/java-sorting-techniques/README.md

-# java-sorting-techiniques
+# java-sorting-techniques

-This REPO contains some commonly used **array sorting techiniques**
+This REPO contains some commonly used **array sorting techniques**
 <br />Please ⭐ this repository if you found it helpful so that more people can benifit from this code 😃.
 <br />
 <br />
 **[Get current updates open issues and pull requests in this repository]**

 ## [selection sort]
-This is the selection sort techinique.
+This is the selection sort technique.
 You can find the whole program including accepting the array in this repo.
 ```
 //selection sort techinique
 for(int i = 0 ; i < n-1 ; i++)